 - a security awareness training agenda with topics relating to phishing, spams, viruses, insider threats, suspicious activity and procedures to escalate them, as well as other safety concerns.
-Certain training programs are employee targeted based on their individual job responsibilities and on the potential risks associated with such roles. - internal and external assessments, including audits and response simulations, to examine cybersecurity vulnerabilities and potential attack vectors to company systems, as well as evaluating the impact of these vulnerabilities in our operational and financial posture. - processes to identify and respond to material cybersecurity risks from third party service providers, and risk mitigation policies to reduce exposure to such risks. - a cybersecurity incident response plan that includes procedures for responding to cybersecurity threats or incidents. - when appropriate, use of external subject matter specialists, including assessors, consultants, auditors or other third parties, to provide incident response services and to conduct independent assessments of internal response readiness. - engagement in security practices that include physical, administrative and technical safeguards of systems and hardware.
+Certain training programs are employee targeted based on their individual job responsibilities and on the potential risks associated with such roles. - internal and external assessments, including audits and response simulations, to examine cybersecurity vulnerabilities and potential attack vectors to company systems, as well as evaluating the impact of these vulnerabilities in our operational and financial posture. - processes to identify and manage risks related to critical third-party technology providers. - a cybersecurity incident response plan that includes procedures for responding to cybersecurity threats or incidents. - when appropriate, use of external subject matter specialists, including assessors, consultants, auditors or other third parties, to provide incident response services and to conduct independent assessments of internal response readiness. - engagement in security practices that include physical, administrative and technical safeguards of systems and hardware.

 We are not aware of any risks from cybersecurity threats, including any prior cybersecurity incidents, that have materially affected or are reasonably likely to materially affect us, including our business strategy, results of operations or financial condition.
 Although our processes are designed to help prevent, detect, respond to, and mitigate the impact of such incidents, there is no guarantee that a future cybersecurity incident would not materially affect our business strategy, results of operations or financial condition.
-See "Risks Related to AerSale's Business and Industry-Our business could be negatively affected by cyber or other security threats or other disruptions" in "Risk Factors" on page 13 of this Form 10-K.
+See "Risks Related to AerSale's Business and Industry-Our business could be negatively affected by cyber or other security threats or other disruptions" in Part 1, Item 1A "Risk Factors" in this Annual Report.